My passion is to inspire people through awareness.

 What gets in the way of your body healing?

 When injuries, physical pain and illnesses recur or stay chronic over extended periods of time, there is usually some unconsidered aspect getting in the way.
-Healing can be impeded by unconscious thought patterns, beliefs, decisions, stressful environments, habits, as well as social lifestyle.
+Healing can be impeded by unconscious thought patterns, beliefs, decisions, stressful environments, habits, as well as lifestyle choices.

-Recent, acute physical injuries (for example, a fracture, sprain or muscle injury) heal faster when any negative processes are recognised and released.
-This could be fear or trauma at the time of injury, any limiting beliefs, even worry or anxiety from receiving a diagnosis.
+Recent, acute physical injuries (for example, a fracture, sprain or muscle injury) can heal faster when any emotional and mental residue from the time of injury is recognised and released.
+This could be fear experienced at the time of injury, something seen, heard or felt, any limiting beliefs, even worry or anxiety from receiving a diagnosis.

 What if you knew exactly what needs to be resolved and to allow your body to heal fast?